-Murder verdict over Glasgow shooting
+Murder verdict over gangland 'execution'

-David Scott jailed for 22 years for the murder of Euan Johnston
+David Scott jailed for 22 years for the 'execution' of Euan Johnston

-A man has been jailed for a minimum of 22 years after being found guilty of murdering a driver who had stopped in his car at traffic lights.
+A man has been jailed for a minimum of 22 years after being found guilty of "executing" a driver who had stopped in his car at traffic lights.

 David Scott, 33, shot Euan Johnston twice in the head in the attack in Glasgow in November 2016.